awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 There are a few ways to fix this issue\.
 First, if the data was accidentally added, you can remove the data files that cause the difference in schema, drop the partition, and re\-crawl the data\.
 Second, you can drop the individual partition and then run `MSCK REPAIR` within Athena to re\-create the partition using the table's schema\.
 This second option works only if you are confident that the schema applied will continue to read the data correctly\.

-### Updating Table Metadata<a name="schema-table-metadata"></a>
+### Updating table metadata<a name="schema-table-metadata"></a>

 After a crawl, the AWS Glue crawler automatically assigns certain table metadata to help make it compatible with other external technologies like Apache Hive, Presto, and Spark\.
 Occasionally, the crawler may incorrectly assign metadata properties\.
 Manually correct the properties in AWS Glue before querying the table using Athena\.
-For more information, see [Viewing and Editing Table Details](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html#console-tables-details) in the *AWS Glue Developer Guide*\.
+For more information, see [Viewing and editing table details](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html#console-tables-details) in the *AWS Glue Developer Guide*\.

 AWS Glue may mis\-assign metadata when a CSV file has quotes around each data field, getting the `serializationLib` property wrong\.
 For more information, see [CSV Data Enclosed in quotes](#schema-csv-quotes)\.

-## Working with CSV Files<a name="schema-csv"></a>
+## Working with CSV files<a name="schema-csv"></a>

 CSV files occasionally have quotes around the data values intended for each column, and there may be header values included in CSV files, which aren't part of the data to be analyzed\.
 When you use AWS Glue to create schema from these files, follow the guidance in this section\.

-### CSV Data Enclosed in Quotes<a name="schema-csv-quotes"></a>
+### CSV data enclosed in quotes<a name="schema-csv-quotes"></a>

 You might have a CSV file that has data fields enclosed in double quotes like the following example: